The Cornwall We Want

 Support services and sustainability

-by ex londoner, over 4 years ago
+by ex londoner, almost 6 years ago

 I start by saying I am not Cornish having lived in London and the south east most of my life.
 During Lockdown the sense of community has really hit home.
 This is the way we should be always.
 Whilst the lack of traffic has been fabulous , realistically i can only see this invcreasing post lockdown as the influx of stay-cationers pour in.
 This will be great for all the biusnesses based on tourism but more sustanable modes of transport should be lobbied for, I am thinking TRAINS.....
 My big awakening was how dependant we are on foriegn trade, we...
 Continue reading